renuo/renuo-bin-check/README.md

 This option is required.
 It is either a one-liner such as `ls -al` or a path to a script, that will be runned.
 If command is not configured, the program will raise a RuntimeError.

-#### name

-This option is optional.
-It makes it possible to configure the name of the script.
-It will be used as folder name in the cache.

-If it is not set, the hashed command will be used as folder name in the cache.

-Attention: If you set the same name twice, it won't raise an error, but it can cause unexpected behaviour, hence it is not recommanded to do so.

 #### files